Walk #977: Ouse Valley Way: Godmanchester to Earith

 I soon reached a bridge over the start of the Old Bedford River, a long canal dug to help drain the Fens.
 I passed a memorial stone to a Lancaster bomber that crashed nearby in the war and started along the busy road, before realising that a seemingly newly-built path ran alongside the road.
 I headed down to this and followed it across the washes to a bridge over the New Bedford River.
 The washes are an area of land that can flood after heavy rain, and gates at either end can be closed to stop traffic.
 I had hoped to use a car park marked on the map for my next walk, but it seemed rather dismal, a black patch on the grass showing where a car had recently been set alight.
 Having decided not to use it, I headed back into Earith, arriving at what I hoped was the bus stop with half an hour to spare.

-When the cycle path curves to the left after ten yards, turn right to follow a hedge on the left, cutting across grass to pass a cricket pitch to the right.
-Aim for a willow tree ahead; pass directly under it through a gap between it and some bushes on the right and head towards a bridge under the A14.
-On the other side of the bridge join a track that turns to the left to parallel the A14 for a short distance, with a lake on the right.
+When the cycle path curves to the left after ten metres, turn right to follow a hedge on the left, cutting across grass to pass a cricket pitch to the right.
+Aim for a willow tree ahead; pass through a gap between it and some bushes on the right and continue on towards a bridge under the A14.
+On the other side of the bridge, join a track that turns to the left to parallel the A14, with a lake on the right.
 The track soon curves to the right to follow the lakeside.
-Shortly after the lake ends, continue on for a few yards to reach a footbridge over a ditch, and then go through a clapper gate to reach a field.
+Shortly after the lake ends, continue on for a few metres to reach a footbridge over a ditch, and then go through a clapper gate to reach a field.

 Head across the field, keeping a hedge and fence on the right.
 When the field ends, cross a footbridge guarded by clapper gates and climb a small bank to reach the top of an old railway line embankment at TL250714.
 Turn right to follow the old line eastwards.
 After a fifth of a mile turn left off the embankment to enter a field.
 Head straight on north across the field, aiming for a clapper gate in a hedge ahead.
 Go through the clapper gate and cross a footbridge over a ditch to reach a gap in the hedge that leads into a nature reserve, with a lake nearby.
 Turn left and follow the path as it runs between the lake on the right and a broad waterway called Cook's Backwater on the left.